 Reach for this book when your child is curious about how history was actually recorded or when they are studying the Age of Discovery and need a more personal, human perspective on world-changing events.
 By presenting an adapted version of Christopher Columbus's own ship logs, this book moves beyond dry dates to show the daily grit, anxiety, and wonder of life at sea.
 It is an excellent resource for discussing how explorers felt when facing the unknown and how they interpreted the new worlds they encountered.
 While the text is simplified for the 7 to 11 age range, it retains the primary source feel of the original journals.
 Parents will appreciate the way it introduces the concept of historical perspective, though it does require some modern context regarding the impact of these voyages on indigenous populations.
 It is a slim, accessible volume that serves as a bridge between storybooks and more academic historical texts, making it ideal for a child who loves maps, sailing, or true-life adventures.

 The book presents a secular, historical perspective.
-While it portrays the 'discovery' through Columbus's eyes, it reflects 15th-century attitudes that are Eurocentric.
-The treatment of indigenous people is described as friendly but includes the taking of captives to bring back to Spain.
+While it portrays the 'discovery' through Columbus's eyes, Columbus's journals reflect a belief in European superiority and a lack of respect for other cultures.
+While Columbus initially describes interactions as friendly, the journals also document the taking of Taino people as captives to bring back to Spain.
 This requires a modern, realistic conversation about colonization.

 An elementary student who is a 'fact-finder' and prefers true stories over fiction.
 It is perfect for the child who enjoys looking at old maps and wants to know 'what really happened' from the person who was there.

-Parents should be prepared to discuss the aftermath of the landing.
-While the book stops at the initial wonder, it provides a perfect opening to discuss the perspective of the people already living on the islands.
+Parents should be prepared to discuss the aftermath of the landing, including the violence, exploitation, and disease that devastated the indigenous population.
+While the book stops at the initial wonder, it provides a perfect opening to discuss the perspective of the people already living on the islands and the impact of colonization on their lives.
 A parent might see their child struggling to understand the difference between a textbook and a primary source, or a child might express skepticism about how we know what happened hundreds of years ago.

 Younger children (7-8) will focus on the adventure of the sea and the 'treasure hunt' for land.
 Older children (9-11) can begin to analyze Columbus's motivations and the reliability of his logs as a historical record.